-Aggregate fees for 2017 and 2016
+Aggregate fees for 2018 and 2017

-During 2017 and 2016, PwC provided various audit, audit-related and tax services to us.
+During 2018 and 2017, PwC provided various audit, audit-related and tax services to us.
 The Audit and Risk Committee understands the need for PwC to maintain objectivity and independence in its audit of our financial statements and our internal control over financial reporting.
 To minimize relationships that could appear to impair the objectivity of PwC, the Audit and Risk Committee has adopted policies and procedures which require it to review and pre-approve all audit and non-audit services performed by PwC.
-All of the services of PwC for 2017 and 2016 described below were pre-approved by the Audit and Risk Committee.
+All of the services of PwC for 2018 and 2017 described below were pre-approved by the Audit and Risk Committee.

-The aggregate fees of PwC for 2017 and 2016 are as follows:
+The aggregate fees of PwC for 2018 and 2017 are as follows:

-2017 2016
+2018 2017

-Audit and review of financial statements (1) \$ 1,860,113 \$ 1,658,850
+Audit and review of financial statements(1) \$ 2,071,5 01 \$ 1,860,113

-Audit-related fees (2) 263,153 23,615
+Audit-related fees(2) 263,153

-Tax fees (3) 516,767 399,617
+Tax fees(3) 630,6 51 516,767

-All other fees (4) 2,000 1,800
+All other fees(4) 2,9 56 2,000

-Total \$ 2,642,033 \$ 2,083,882
+Total \$ 2,705,1 08 \$ 2,642,033

 - (1) Consists of fees for services related to the audit of our annual consolidated financial statements, statutory audits and the review of our quarterly consolidated financial statements, including the review of our internal controls over financial reporting and other engagements related to the applicable year.
-Includes fees paid to PwC Dublin in respect of the audit of the group accounts of \$0.5 million during each of 2017 and 2016.
-Included in these amounts for 2017 and 2016 are expenses of \$85,113 and \$48,850, respectively. - (2)For 2017, consists of fees for general advisory services.
-For 2016, consists of fees for a royalty audit of one of our collaboration agreements. - (3)Consists of fees for tax advisory services, other than those related to the audit of our annual consolidated financial statements and review of our quarterly consolidated financial statements.
-Includes fees paid to PwC Dublin in respect of tax advisory services of \$0.1 million during each of 2017 and 2016. - (4) Consists of fees for access to the PwC on-line accounting research database.
+Includes fees paid to PwC Dublin in respect of the audit of the group accounts of \$0.6 million and \$0.5 million during 2018 and 2017, respectively.
+Included in these amounts for 2018 and 2017 are expenses of \$91,651 and \$85,113, respectively. - (2) Consists of fees for general advisory services. - (3) Consists of fees for tax advisory services, other than those related to the audit of our annual consolidated financial statements and review of our quarterly consolidated financial statements.
+Includes fees paid to PwC Dublin in respect of tax advisory services of \$0.1 million during each of 2018 and 2017. - (4) Consists of fees for access to the PwC on-line accounting research database.